 While it can seem intimidating at first, running is a fantastic way to stay fit, improve your mood and spend time outdoors.
-With September upon us, the high heat of the Okanagan summer is behind us, and the promise of cooler autumnal weather makes the thought of jogging on the KVR a joy.
+With spring just around the corner, the cold days of the Okanagan winter are coming to an end, and the promise of warmer spring weather makes the thought of jogging on the KVR a joy.

-While this all sounds very idyllic, newer runners can often find themselves injured, fatigued and disheartened when the going is a little harder than they thought it would be when they first started their new hobby, and may even be forced to stop running.
+While this all sounds very idyllic, newer runners, or those who are returning to running after having a winter break, can often find themselves injured, fatigued and disheartened when the going is a little harder than they thought it would be when they first started their new hobby, and may even be forced to stop running.
 While unfortunately this undoubtedly happens, with a little preparation and help from the right people, you can leave your aforementioned problems in the dust and meet your running goals.
-Read on to learn 4 tips that new runners shouldn’t miss!
+Read on to learn 4 tips that new and returning runners shouldn’t miss!

 1 – Don’t overdo it when you start